Personal exports - retail exports: Assurance at the retailer: Assessing the need for an assurance visit

 Forms rejected by customs officers

 Forms rejected by customs officers may be sent for verification to the VAT officer for the retailer involved, using forms VAT 452 or 453 - see VATRES4150.
-A Customer Relationship Manager (CRM) is responsible for each of the large retailers.
-Where there is no CRM the form should be sent to the regional risk manager.
+A Customer Compliance Manager (CCM) is responsible for each of the large retailers.
+Where there is no CCM the form should be sent to the regional risk manager.
 The risk team will decide whether a special visit to the trader is necessary or whether the matter can be dealt with on a subsequent assurance visit, contact RIS

 Points to bear in mind in assessing the need for a visit